Four Factors Driving the Shortage of Supply Chain Workers

 Looking for Work?

-On a related note, if anyone reading this article is interested in a career in logistics, Redwood is hiring for positions in multiple areas.
-From accounting positions to warehouse jobs, we have many openings that you can apply for today.
+On a related note, if you are interested in a career in logistics, Redwood is hiring for positions in multiple areas.
+From accounting positions to warehouse jobs, we have many openings that you can apply for right now.